-Section 10.2: Guidelines for Determining Rental Fees
+Section 10.2: Guidelines for Determining Rental Fees Date of Adoption: August 2011

 On a periodic basis, the facility rental fees will be reviewed to ensure alignment with the local area market.
 Discounts available to different categories of users will be reviewed by the Professional Development Advisory Group and approved by the GAAR Board of Directors.
 User categories, allowances, and discounts follow.